 (3, 2)

-Recall that b divides a if 0 is the remainder when we divide the two integers.
+Recall that divides if is the remainder when we divide the two integers.
 The integers in Sage have a built-in command ( or ‘method’ ) which allows us to check whether one integer divides another.

 sage: 3.divides(15)